-If you are a deceased person's legal personal representative or a beneficiary of a deceased estate, read this chapter to find out about the special capital gains tax (CGT) rules that apply.
+If you are a deceased person's legal personal representative or a beneficiary of a deceased estate, read this chapter to find out about the special CGT rules that apply.

 We may use some terms that are new to you.
 These words are printed in red the first time they are used and explained in Definitions on page 132.
 Generally they are also explained in detail in the section where they first appear.